brettcodling/KubeEase/USER_GUIDE.md

 #### File Management
 1. Navigate to the target directory before uploading
+2. Use the filter feature to quickly find specific files in large directories
-2. Use bulk download to grab multiple files at once
+3. Use bulk download to grab multiple files at once
+4. Combine filter + "Select All" to download files matching a pattern
-3. Pay attention to overwrite warnings to avoid data loss
+5. Pay attention to overwrite warnings to avoid data loss

 #### Session Organization
 1. Minimize sessions you want to keep but aren't actively using